 In some rare cases, one or more of GoodNotes databases may get corrupted, which will cause some problems like blank pages, not being able to duplicate or copy pages, not being able to add new pages, pages added to the wrong position, not being able to add writing to your pages, import/export hangs, etc. When GoodNotes detects that a database is corrupted, you will see an alert with an error code ("E001-N", "E001-E").
 Your library needs to be repaired with the following steps.

-4. Please wait until the repair is completed.
-There will be a progress bar that appears in the middle of the screen that will disappear once the repair is completed.
-If GoodNotes is restarted during the repairing process, please repeat the steps above to resume the repairing.
+- Wait until the repair is completed.
+If GoodNotes is restarted during the repair process, repeat the steps above to resume the repair.

 If the solution above doesn't help resolve this error code, please reinstall the app this way:

-- Back up all your library in PDF format: Export documents or pages in GoodNotes 5.
-Hopefully the process is completed successfully and you can confirm that you have all your notes.
+- Export your library in PDF format.
+Hopefully the process is successful and you can confirm that you can see all your notes.

 - Delete and reinstall the app.